 - When cutting the chicken, you want about 4 to 5 chunks per thigh.
 I left it on the larger size so it can withstand the cooking time.
 Chicken thighs can withstand longer cooking times than chicken breasts too.

 - Keep in mind that the spicier the salsa you use, the spicier this recipe will be.
 If you are using a spicy salsa, you may want to omit the cayenne.

-- When cooking this dish, it is important that it’s on a light simmer.
+- When cooking this dish, it is important that it’s on a gentle (not roaring) simmer.
 You want the rice to cook and liquid to absorb, but you don’t want to burn the rice.